kyac21/Professional-Portfolio-/README.md

 - **Recovery Trends**: Monitoring mRSI to ensure adequate recovery between high-intensity efforts.

 ## Files
-- `Example_Player_Dashboard.pdf`: Full report with detailed metrics and visualizations.
+- (Example Player Dashbord.pdf): Full report with detailed metrics and visualizations.

 ## How to Use
 1. Open the PDF file to explore the visualizations and data trends.